anesthetice/Sulmo/README.md

 2. build the application by running "cargo build --release" in your terminal
 3. download and build llama.cpp inside the directory (https://github.com/ggerganov/llama.cpp)

+### for windows (from precompiled binary)
+1. donwload the latest precompiled .exe version of Sulmo
+2. read the next section

+### it doesn't work

+If you execute Sulmo in a terminal, it will most likely tell you exactly why it's not working, but to get you up to speed, Sulmo needs just a couple of things to work.

+1. llama.cpp to be in the same directory and compiled (i.e. ./llama.cpp/main exist)
+2. you have at least one model in the ./models directory (GGUF model if you are using the latest llama.cpp release, .bin files only)

+And that's it, anything else will be automatically generated when launching Sulmo.

 ### finding models

 You can assemble GGUF models yourself, or you can simply find them online, a great place to start would be Hugging Face : https://huggingface.co